lamproskonstantellos/University-of-Patras-Thesis-Template-LaTeX/README.md

 ---

 ## License
 This template is provided under the **MIT License**.
 You may freely use, adapt, and share it.

 ---

 ## Acknowledgments
-This template was created by **Lampros Konstantellos** in 2024 for Diploma Theses in the
+This template was created by **Lampros Konstantellos** in 2024, who is now a graduate of the
 **Department of Electrical and Computer Engineering, University of Patras**.

+It follows the official departmental guidelines and best practices for thesis writing.
-It is based on departmental formatting guidelines and contributions from students and faculty.
+It is also based on contributions from students and faculty of the department.